brotatotes/bht-automation/bht gen 3/Luke/Chapter 22/Luke 22 50 bht.md

 ### Archibald T. Robertson:
-1. "Luke the Physician does [mention 'right']."
+1. "Luke the Physician does."
-2. "John 18:10 follows Luke in this item and also adds the names of Peter and of Malchus."
+2. "John 18:10 follows Luke in this item."
-3. "Both [Peter and Malchus] were probably dead by that time and Peter would not be involved in trouble."
+3. "Peter would not be involved in trouble."

 ### John Gill:
-1. "The person that drew his sword, and performed this daring action, not waiting for an answer from Christ, was Peter."
+1. "The person that drew his sword, and performed this daring action, not waiting for an answer from Christ, was Peter..."
+(29 words)
-2. "He aimed, no doubt, at his head, but missing his blow, took off his right ear."
+2. "...the high priest's servant, that he smote, was Malchus..."
+(14 words)
-3. "It is very likely, that this servant was very busy and forward to lay hold on Christ, and showed much virulence, and great malignity; and therefore Peter singled him out, and levelled his blow at him."
+3. "...Peter singled him out, and levelled his blow at him."
+(13 words)

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 16:23:03
+- Timestamp: 12-25-2023 20:08:28
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 87
+- BHT Word Count: 69
-- BHT Commentary Usage: 42.11%
+- BHT Commentary Usage: 35.85%
-- BHT Quality Score: 1.6107743756340547
+- BHT Quality Score: 1.650301977998252
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (57):
+- ChatGPT injected words (53):
-	['a', 'account', 'act', 'adds', 'aggressive', 'and', 'at', 'attributed', 'because', 'both', 'but', 'cuts', 'demeanor', 'disciples', 'ear', 'ends', 'gospel', 'head', 'his', 'hostility', 'impulsively', 'in', 'instead', 'intention', 'is', 'it', 'jesus', 'john', 'luke', 'lunges', 'malchus', 'names', 'of', 'off', 'one', 'only', 'particular', 'peter', 'right', 'servant', 'severing', 'specifies', 'striking', 'suggested', 'sword', 'takes', 'targeted', 'that', 'the', 'this', 'to', 'towards', 'up', 'was', 'while', 'who', 'with']
+	['a', 'accounts', 'acted', 'action', 'and', 'as', 'being', 'certain', 'cut', 'defend', 'demonstrates', 'despite', 'detail', 'ear', 'even', 'for', 'high', 'him', 'his', 'identified', 'impulsively', 'is', 'it', 'jesus', 'john', 'later', 'lead', 'luke', 'malchus', 'mention', 'name', 'of', 'off', 'omitting', 'particular', 'peter', 'physician', 'possibly', 'priest', 'providing', 'quick', 'readiness', 'right', 's', 'servant', 'specific', 'the', 'this', 'though', 'to', 'trouble', 'with', 'would']
-- ChatGPT injected words (significant words only) (33):
+- ChatGPT injected words (significant words only) (34):
-	['account', 'act', 'adds', 'aggressive', 'attributed', 'cuts', 'demeanor', 'disciples', 'ear', 'ends', 'gospel', 'head', 'hostility', 'impulsively', 'instead', 'intention', 'jesus', 'john', 'luke', 'lunges', 'malchus', 'names', 'particular', 'peter', 'right', 'servant', 'severing', 'specifies', 'striking', 'suggested', 'sword', 'takes', 'targeted']
+	['accounts', 'acted', 'action', 'certain', 'cut', 'defend', 'demonstrates', 'despite', 'detail', 'ear', 'high', 'identified', 'impulsively', 'jesus', 'john', 'later', 'lead', 'luke', 'malchus', 'mention', 'omitting', 'particular', 'peter', 'physician', 'possibly', 'priest', 'providing', 'quick', 'readiness', 'right', 's', 'servant', 'specific', 'trouble']

 ### Logs
-- Attempt 1 BHT: In Luke 22:50, one of the disciples takes a sword and cuts off the right ear of the servant.
-This act is attributed to Peter, who impulsively lunges at the servant with the intention of striking his head, but instead ends up severing his ear.
-Luke is the only Gospel that specifies it was the right ear, while John adds the names of both Peter and Malchus to the account.
-It is suggested that Peter targeted this particular servant because of his aggressive demeanor and hostility towards Jesus.
+- Attempt 1 BHT: A certain servant of Jesus, identified as Peter in other accounts, reacted impulsively when the soldiers came to arrest Jesus.
+He drew his sword and struck the high priest's servant, cutting off his right ear.
+This detail is specifically mentioned by Luke and John.
+It is interesting to note that Luke, being a physician, provides this specific detail.
+However, he does not mention Peter's name in this account.
+The unidentified servant, later identified as Malchus, was the recipient of Peter's blow.
+Peter's quick action reflects his readiness to protect Jesus, even though it would ultimately lead to trouble for him.
-- 🔄 Luke 22:50 (attempt 1, 87 words, 42.11% quotes quality score: 1.6107743756340547, V2 normalized quality score: 44.9, commentator tiers 1-3: 35.79%, 27.66%, 36.54%)
+- 🔄 Luke 22:50 (attempt 1, 104 words, 38.36% quotes quality score: 1.4038144002384767, V2 normalized quality score: 38.02, commentator tiers 1-3: 35.17%, 24.93%, 39.9%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- Attempt 2 BHT: In this account, one of the disciples, Peter, takes action by wielding a sword and cutting off the right ear of a servant.
-Luke mentions the specific detail of it being the right ear, while John includes the names of both Peter and the servant, Malchus.
-Peter's impulsive act may have been aimed at the servant's head, but instead, he ends up severing his ear.
-This may have been due to the servant's aggressive behavior towards Jesus.
+- Attempt 2 BHT: A certain servant reacted impulsively and cut off the right ear of the high priest's servant.
+Luke, a physician, provides specific details about the incident, while also mentioning the omission of Peter's name in this account.
+The servant's identity is later revealed to be Malchus.
+It is worth noting Peter's impulsive action, as he was ready to protect Jesus even though it would lead to trouble.
-- 🔄 Luke 22:50 (attempt 2, 80 words, 44.44% quotes quality score: 1.4889181149190065, V2 normalized quality score: 40.85, commentator tiers 1-3: 36.63%, 23.65%, 39.71%)
+- 🔄 Luke 22:50 (attempt 2, 70 words, 38.89% quotes quality score: 1.2747745087663378, V2 normalized quality score: 33.73, commentator tiers 1-3: 36.17%, 20.68%, 43.15%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- Attempt 3 BHT: In this incident, one of the disciples, identified as Peter by other Gospel accounts, takes swift action by using a sword to sever the right ear of a servant who is accompanying the group.
-Luke provides the specific detail of it being the right ear, while John adds the names of both Peter and the servant, Malchus.
-It seems that Peter's intention was to strike the servant's head, but instead he mistakenly cuts off his ear.
-This act may have been provoked by the servant's aggression and hostility towards Jesus.
+- Attempt 3 BHT: A servant, identified as Peter in other accounts, reacted impulsively and cut off the right ear of the high priest's servant.
+The specificity of this detail is provided by Luke, who is known as a physician.
+Interestingly, Luke does not mention Peter's name in this particular account.
+The servant who was struck is later identified as Malchus.
+This incident highlights Peter's eagerness to protect Jesus, even though it would ultimately bring trouble upon him.
-- 🔄 Luke 22:50 (attempt 3, 93 words, 44.62% quotes quality score: 1.4579105957184764, V2 normalized quality score: 39.82, commentator tiers 1-3: 36.25%, 25.02%, 38.73%)
+- 🔄 Luke 22:50 (attempt 3, 77 words, 41.07% quotes quality score: 1.4003994022490345, V2 normalized quality score: 37.91, commentator tiers 1-3: 35.25%, 24.81%, 39.94%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- Attempt 4 BHT: One of the disciples, likely Peter, momentarily loses control and resorts to violence by using a sword to sever the right ear of a servant.
-Luke emphasizes the specific detail of it being the right ear, while John provides the names of Peter and the servant, Malchus.
-Although Peter's aim may have been to strike the servant's head, he ends up cutting off his ear instead.
-This action could have been prompted by the servant's aggressive and malicious behavior towards Jesus.
+- Attempt 4 BHT: A certain servant, potentially Peter, acted impulsively and severed the right ear of the high priest's servant.
+The mention of the right ear is distinct to Luke and John's accounts.
+It is intriguing to note that Luke, being a physician, provides this explicit detail.
+Despite the omission of Peter's name in Luke's narrative, his impulsive action reflects his willingness to defend Jesus, even at the cost of inviting trouble.
+The servant who suffered the blow was later identified as Malchus.
-- 🔄 Luke 22:50 (attempt 4, 84 words, 39.29% quotes quality score: 1.4907883609847297, V2 normalized quality score: 40.91, commentator tiers 1-3: 36.37%, 23.47%, 40.17%)
+- 🔄 Luke 22:50 (attempt 4, 84 words, 31.03% quotes quality score: 1.4184404251319218, V2 normalized quality score: 38.51, commentator tiers 1-3: 35.88%, 27.81%, 36.31%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- Attempt 5 BHT: In this incident, one of the disciples, believed to be Peter, reacts impulsively and attacks a servant with a sword, cutting off the right ear.
-Luke highlights the specific detail of the right ear, while John adds the names of Peter and the servant, Malchus.
-It is suggested that Peter's intention was to strike the servant's head but missed, severing his ear instead.
-This act of aggression may have been provoked by the servant's evident hostility towards Jesus.
+- Attempt 5 BHT: A certain servant, possibly Peter, acted impulsively and cut off the right ear of the high priest's servant, later identified as Malchus.
+The mention of the specific ear is particular to Luke and John's accounts, with Luke, being a physician, providing this detail.
+Despite Luke omitting Peter's name, his quick action demonstrates his readiness to defend Jesus, even though it would lead to trouble for him.
-- 🔄 Luke 22:50 (attempt 5, 81 words, 40.35% quotes quality score: 1.4185370390903718, V2 normalized quality score: 38.51, commentator tiers 1-3: 36.29%, 23.32%, 40.39%)
+- 🔄 Luke 22:50 (attempt 5, 69 words, 35.85% quotes quality score: 1.650301977998252, V2 normalized quality score: 46.21, commentator tiers 1-3: 34.57%, 28.79%, 36.64%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- ✅ Luke 22:50 bht prompt v0.8 (87 words, 42.11% quotes)
+- ✅ Luke 22:50 bht prompt v0.8 (69 words, 35.85% quotes)
-- quality score: 1.6107743756340547, V2 normalized quality score: 44.9, commentator tiers 1-3: 35.79%, 27.66%, 36.54%)
+- quality score: 1.650301977998252, V2 normalized quality score: 46.21, commentator tiers 1-3: 34.57%, 28.79%, 36.64%)